-If you’re an unincorporated small business owner or are self-employed, it’s also a time to prepare your receipts and income statements for the upcoming tax season.
+If you’re an unincorporated small business owner or are self-employed, it’s time to prepare your receipts and income statements for the upcoming tax season.

 If this is the first year you’ll be filing as a small business owner, or you’ll be doing it on your own rather than working with an accountant, there’s a lot you need to know.